Clemson vs. Miami (FL): Sportsbook promo codes, odds, spread, over/under - January 3

 - Odds to win the national championship: +7500

-- Sportsbooks rate Clemson much lower (34th in the country) than the computer rankings do (17th-best).
+- Clemson is 34th in the country in terms of its odds to win the national championship (+7500), much lower than according to the computer rankings (17th-best).

-- Oddsmakers have moved the Tigers' national championship odds up from +20000 at the beginning of the season to +7500.
-Among all teams in the country, that is the fourth-biggest change.
+- In terms of their national championship odds, the Tigers have experienced the fourth-biggest change this season, improving from +20000 at the beginning to +7500.

-- Clemson has a 1.3% chance of winning the national championship, based on its moneyline odds.
+- The implied probability of Clemson winning the national championship, based on its +7500 moneyline odds, is 1.3%.

 Miami (FL) Futures Odds